-Local Green Space (Site name and Grid Reference number, site area (hectares)) Is the site in close proximity to the local community it serves?
-Demonstrably special to a local community- (provide Local in character and not an extensive tract of land?
+Local Green Space (Site name, Grid Reference and site area (hectares)) Is the site in close proximity to the local community it serves?
+Demonstrably special to a local community Local in character and not an extensive tract of land?
 Recommended CP allocation.
 Pin Mill Common TM 2054 3796, 0.19 hectares CP5/1 Broadly rectangular in shape, the common consists entirely of amenity grassland, bounded by the Grindles on the south east and north east sides, Kings Boatyard on the north west, and a small flood defence bank on the south west.
 A mature oak and a mature sycamore lie at the south west corner, and mature willows follow the line of the eastern Grindle.
 A dinghy park is situated along the south east edge of the common operated by the Chelmondiston Parish Council.
 There are picnic tables and benches available for visitors to use, providing views over the estuary.
 The common is a focal point for events and activities for the hamlet of Pin Mill and village of Chelmondiston.
 It is a high usage area for both locals and tourists.
 It is part of the Pin Mill Conservation Area and also part of the Suffolk Coasts and Heaths AONB.
 Small open space.
 Local Green Space.
-Cliff Plantation TM 2143 3796, 24.4 1 hectares CP5/2 Cliff Plantation is owned and managed by the National Trust and is situated on the southern bank of the Orwell, east of Pin Mill, stretching for roughly 1km.
-It consists of Notable wildlife includes nightingale and adder.
-It is designated open access land and is crisscrossed by various footpaths as well as two public footpaths, including the Stour and Orwell Walk.
-These are very Large site but with clear fenced boundaries that make it self-contained and not an extensive tract of open land.
-Local Green Space
+Pages Common - TM199380, 2.65 hectares.
+CP5/2 Remote from the main residential area, but within easy walking distance.
+Wildlife conservation area: lightly managed woodland with mature trees and undergrowth; some new planting also.
+Is divided approx.' equally between a boggy area and a drier raised plateau.
+Wildlife conservation area.
+PUBLIC ACCESS: Free walking access by the public.
+SIZE: A roughly rectangular plot, about 0.8 hectares (100m x 80m) BOUNDARIES: bounded by bridleways, rustic fencing, and a stream Local Green Space